camunda/camunda-docs/optimize_versioned_docs/version-3.9.0/components/userguide/data-sources.md

 ---
 id: data-sources
 title: Data sources
+description: "If you create a collection, you can add data sources that can be used to create reports.
+See the existing data sources or add additional ones."
 ---

 If you create a collection, you can add data sources that can be used to create reports.
 To see the existing data sources or add additional ones, go to the **Data Sources** tab of the collection.